 - Personal injury cases, usually involving negligence on the part of someone involved in the job site

 - Product liability if a tool or utility is responsible for the injury (product liability can also include wholesalers and retailers, as well as the product manufacturer)

 - Wrongful death, brought by a family member if someone dies on the job

-This is one reason it’s smart to speak with an Indiana accident lawyer if you have an accident while working.
+This is one reason it’s smart to speak with a Fishers personal injury lawyer if you have an accident while working.
 You may be eligible for claims beyond workers’ compensation and not know it.

 What Are OSHA Rights?

 Your employer is required to provide you with a workplace that is free of the hazards discussed above and in more detail below.
 You should not become injured or sick while on the job, and this right is required by OSHA.

 Do you know your OSHA rights?
 Here are the ways you should be protected at work.

 You have the right to information that affects your health and safety at work.

 This includes chemicals used at work, accidents involving other employees, and tests your employer has done regarding safety issues like chemical, noise, and radiation levels.